deaconjs/ThousandVariantCallersRepo/SNV.md

 ## Single Nucleotide Variation Callers
-These try to count properly and tell signal from noise.
+Count properly and tell signal from noise.
 Some call indels length 1-5ish, some don't.

 |caller|pubyear|from|study|source|algorithm|tictac|